niclabs/adkintun-mobile-middleware/README.md

 * Screen.
 Monitors screen status change (on, unlocked, locked, off).
 * Telephony.
 Monitors antenna, signal power, airplane mode and connection status changes.
 A new instance of `TelephonyObservation` (can be GSM or CDMA) is provided for each change, except on the case of signal power, where the instance is kept as long as there are no antena changes and only the signal strenght `Sample` is updated.
 * Traffic, monitor device traffic statistics.
 It can perform monitoring of WiFi, Mobile and per Application statistics independently.
 Monitoring is perform periodically, with the period being configurable.
+* Device Data.
+Although not a Monitor, the class `DeviceInfo` provides a summary of all device information (IMEI, baseband, model, brand, etc.)
+* Boot detection.
+If configured, the library can monitor device and shutdown through the class 'Device'.

 Usage
 -----